 Poor Mobile Optimization

-As of 2018, Google favors the functionality of a website on mobile over desktop.
+As of 2018, Google favors the functionality of a website on mobile over a desktop.
 This is because over 50% of web traffic is on cell phones and tablets.
-Which means focusing too heavily on your desktop user experience and not enough on your mobile UX could be bad news for your SEO!
+This means focusing too heavily on your desktop user experience.
+And, not enough on your mobile UX could be bad news for your SEO!
 Take time to explore your website’s experience on a mobile browser to determine if improvements need to be made to boost your ranking on the SERPs.
+You can use Google’s mobile-friendly test to be sure!

 Too Many Apps and Plug-Ins with Unused Functions